Categories of motor vehicles

 To start your training, you must first select a suitable driving school.
 You can read about the aspects to consider when choosing a driving school and where to find a list of driving schools along with the feedback of trainees here.

-Before starting a driving course, you should obtain a medical certificate; if you already have one, check its validity.
+Before starting a driving course, you should obtain a health certificate; if you already have one, check its validity.
 This process is described in greater detail here.

 If you fail the driving test of the Transport Administration three times, you are referred back to a driving school for continued training.
 You can read more about it here.